tommyettinger/axhash/README.md

 # axhash
 Chop down tall trees?
 Chop down big keys.

 Much fast.
 Very hashing.
-Such independence.
+Such platform.
 Wow.

 ## What is it?
 It's a non-cryptographic hashing algorithm!
 Axhash is based loosely on [MX3.v3 by Jon Maiga](https://github.com/jonmaiga/mx3).
-The mix_stream method should be the same, though everything else is different.
-Unlike stock MX3.v3, axhash passes all tests in
+The ax_mix_stream method should be the same as MX3.v3's mix_stream, though everything else is different.
+Unlike stock MX3.v3, axhash passes all tests in [SMHasher 3](https://gitlab.com/fwojcik/smhasher3).
-[SMHasher 3](https://gitlab.com/fwojcik/smhasher3).
 It also just happens to be the fastest passing hash on small keys, while also having 3x the throughput of the previous #1 hash, [rapidhash](https://github.com/Nicoshev/rapidhash), on large keys (bulk, 262144-bytes).

+You can see the SMHasher 3 code in [this (messy) C++ file](https://github.com/tommyettinger/smhasher-with-junk/blob/9d4e28b460dc6a70106372e1b836a91b3d70238e/smhasher3/hashes/ax.cpp#L50-L211) in my GitHub clone of the GitLab SMHasher 3 repo.
+This repo has the same code used to test with SMHasher 2, which is compatible with both C and C++.

 ## Test results

+For axhash with SMHasher 3:

 ```
 ----------------------------------------------------------------------------------------------